Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Physical Architectures and Signal Models

 \subsection{{Exhibited 3C5L-RAQR for Doppler-Free Excitation}}

 To overcome both the engineering and sensitivity limits inherent in the conventional 2C4L-RAQR configuration, we employ the Doppler-free 3C5L-RAQR excitation scheme recently demonstrated in physics experiments \cite{ref_prajapati_sensitivity, glick2025doppler}, as shown in Fig. \ref{fig:level_schemes}(b).
-In particular, we quantify the residual Doppler linewidths for both RAQR architectures and evaluate their macroscopic spectral responses, demonstrating the Doppler-free superiority in the 3C5L-RAQR.
+In particular, we quantify the residual Doppler linewidths for both RAQR architectures and evaluate their macroscopic spectral responses.